 Current Guidelines and Requirements

-All attendees, staff, presenters, exhibitors, and invited guests will be required to wear a mask onsite in conference-designated programming areas.
+All attendees, staff, presenters, exhibitors, and invited guests are strongly encouraged to wear a mask on-site in conference-designated programming areas.
 Masks will be available at the registration desk.

-All attendees, staff, presenters, exhibitors, and invited guests will be required to show proof of vaccination OR a negative COVID-19 test taken within 72 hours upon check-in at the CTA Registration Desk.
+All attendees, staff, presenters, exhibitors, and guests will be required to show proof of vaccination OR a written negative COVID-19 test taken within 1 day for an antigen test or 2 days for a PCR test upon check-in at the CTA Registration Desk.

 Hand sanitizer stations will be available at the registration desk and throughout the main areas of the hotels.